ensody/ReactiveState-Kotlin/README.md

     private val viewModel: MainViewModel by viewModels()

     init {
-        // Safely execute the MainViewModel's events in the >=STARTED state lifecycleScope.launchWhenStarted {
+        // Execute the MainViewModel's events in the >=STARTED state to prevent crashes lifecycleScope.launchWhenStarted {
             viewModel.eventNotifier.collect { it() }
         }